-- The tyre pressures must be checked and corrected as soon as possible.
-The tyre pressure for the spare wheel is 4.2 bar.
-Failure to do so could result in an accident. - Do not drive faster than 80 km/h.
-Higher speeds can cause an accident. - Avoid heavy acceleration, hard braking and fast cornering, risk of accident. - Never use two or more compact spare tyres at the same time, risk of accident. - No other type of tyre (normal summer or winter tyre) may be fitted on the compact temporary spare wheel rim. ■
+- The tyre pressures must be checked and corrected as soon as possible. - Do not drive faster than 80 km/h.
+Higher speeds can cause an accident. - Avoid heavy acceleration, hard braking and fast cornering, risk of accident. - Never use two or more compact spare tyres at the same time, risk of accident. - No other type of tyre (normal summer or winter tyre) may be fitted on the compact temporary spare wheel rim.